exulansis1420/Two-Player-Pacman/README.md

 # Two Player Pacman

-This is a Imitation of the classic PacMan game, with some alterations to allow multiplayer play.
+This is an imitation of the classic PacMan game, with some alterations to allow multiplayer play.

 Created by Tanishq Dubey(2019CS51077) and Aniket Mishra(2019CS50420) as part of the COP290 (2020-21) course.